marblewraith/smellyWind/README.md

 Is it worth using Tailwind? ([See TL;DR Acceptable Tailwind Use Case?](#tldr-acceptable-tailwind-use-case)).

 Is it worth prioritizing learning Tailwind?
 Not unless you're working on something that has it as a dependency already.
-It has a limited scenario's where it's useful (Angluar / React) and for those cases there are better alternatives (Vanilla Extract, eccstatic, etc).
+It has a limited scenario's where it's useful (Angluar / React) and for those cases there are better alternatives (Vanilla Extract, ecsstatic, etc).
 Furthermore it's not a very transferrable skill, that is, not every project's gonna have tailwind.

 We spent all this time getting to the point of componentizing websites, only to tie another 3rd party dependency (tailwind) to it so the code can't work natively if you move it to another project without tailwind?
 I thought the whole point of components was to DRY things out, what's the point if you're going to make things WET over multiple projects? 😑